 Your Bedouin Guides

-Alongside leadership from Secret Compass and Dave Lucas himself, you’ll make this minimalistic yet highly affecting journey with two of the Sinai’s very best Bedouin guides.
+Alongside leadership from Secret Compass, you’ll make this minimalistic yet highly transformative journey with two of the Sinai’s very best Bedouin guides.
 Their unparalleled desert knowledge, combined with their great command of English and an understanding of different cultures, makes them the ideal teachers on this once-in-a-lifetime experience.
 The team’s route will cross four different tribal areas, changing camels and their owners as we do so, as per Bedouin law.
 In this way, you’ll notice the slight differences between the various southern Sinai tribes while meeting more of the fascinating people who inhabit this harsh environment.

 Rather than guided tours with set daily plans, Secret Compass runs expeditions with framework itineraries.
 Read more about Our Approach here.
 The following is the outline plan for this culturally immersive Sinai expedition.
 A fuller itinerary is provided in the Sinai Expedition Handbook which is available on request or upon application to join the team.

-All teammates and Dave Lucas will meet at Sharm-el Sheikh airport on the 08 September 2018.
-The team transfer to the trailhead departs at 1800 so ensure that your flight allows you to clear customs and collect your bags by this time.
+All teammates will meet at Sharm-el Sheikh airport at 1500 on Day 1 of the expedition.
+Please ensure that your flight allows you time to clear customs and collect your bags by this time.
 The first night will be spent in a Bedouin camp on the shores of the Red Sea.
 There will be an expedition briefing and a meeting with your local guides.
 Extra bags can be handed over at the beach camp and will be returned to you at the end of the expedition in Dahab.